vinceimbat/vinceimbat/content/thoughts/punctuation.md

 What is the British convention in punctuating? :: Punctuation in quotation mark if part of original quote.

+In traditional British style, single quotation marks are normally used to ?? :: enclose direct quotations.

+In traditional British style, double quotation marks are normally used to ?? :: enclose nested quotations

+Punctuations to join two independent clauses into a compound sentence.
+-
+- semicolon
+- colon
+- dash
+;;
+comma

+Punctuations to join two independent clauses into a compound sentence.
+- comma
+-
+- colon
+- dash
+;;
+semicolon

+Punctuations to join two independent clauses into a compound sentence.
+- comma
+- semicolon
+-
+- dash
+;;
+colon

+Punctuations used to join two independent clauses into a compound sentence.
+- comma
+- semicolon
+- colon
+-
+;;
+dash

+Compound sentence ::: A sentence made up of two independent clauses.

+Four materials that bond independent clauses.
+-
+- adverb
+- transitional expression
+- punctuation
+;;
+coordinate conjunction

+Four materials that bond independent clauses.
+- coordinate conjunction
+-
+- transitional expression
+- punctuation
+;;
+adverb

+Four materials that bond independent clauses.
+- coordinate conjunction
+- adverb
+-
+- punctuation
+;;
+transitional expression

+Four materials that bond independent clauses.
+- coordinate conjunction
+- adverb
+- transitional expression
+-
+;;
+punctuation

+Punctuate: IND coordinate conjunction IND :: IND, coordinate conjunction IND.

+Punctuate: IND adverb IND :: IND; adverb [,] IND.

+Punctuate:  IND transitional expression IND. :: IND; transitional expression, IND.

+Punctuate: IND IND :: IND;IND. or IND: IND. or IND-IND.

+Coordinate conjunction ::: A word that connects clauses that are equal to each other.

+Seven traditional coordinating conjunctions (cue: FANBOYS) :: for, and, nor, but, or, yet, so

+When is the comma before a coordinating conjunction connecting two IND omitted? :: When the clauses are short and readers won't misinterpret which elements are joined.

+Give two examples of conjunctive adverbs.
+Use examples you haven't mentioned before. :: however, indeed, moreover, nevertheless, then, therefore, thus

+Give at least one instance when the comma after an adverb connecting two IND is omitted? :: After then, therefore, or thus; when transition is not abrupt; when no emphasis is desired

+Give one example of a transitional expression.
+Use an example you haven't mentioned before. :: for exam­ple, in addition, in other words, namely, that is

+A semicolon precedes a transitional expression only when ?? :: what follows is an independent clause.

+What punctuation marks can precede a transitional expression connecting an IND and a DEP? :: comma, dash, or DEP inside parentheses

+When do you use a semicolon to directly join two IND? :: The IND are closely related or antithetical statements (functions like "and").

+When do you use a colon to directly join two IND? :: When the second IND amplifies or illustrates the first (functions like "because").

+When do you use a dash to directly join two IND? :: When signaling an abrupt change of thought or tone.

+In Chicago style, the first word of an independent clause following a colon is in what case? :: lowercase

+Chicago style calls for capitalization of the first word of an independent clause following a colon when what follows the colon is
+-
+- a question
+- a direct quotation
+- a series of two or more complete sentences
+;;
+a proper name

+Chicago style calls for capitalization of the first word of an independent clause following a colon when what follows the colon is
+- a proper name
+-
+- a direct quotation
+- a series of two or more complete sentences
+;;
+a question

+Chicago style calls for capitalization of the first word of an independent clause following a colon when what follows the colon is
+- a proper name
+- a question
+-
+- a series of two or more complete sentences
+;;
+a direct quotation

+Chicago style calls for capitalization of the first word of an independent clause following a colon when what follows the colon is
+- a proper name
+- a question
+- a direct quotation
+-
+;;
+a series of two or more complete sentences

+CONTINUE: PITFALL RUN-ON SENTENCES

 # References

 Einsohn, A., & Schwartz, M. (2019). *The Copyeditor’s Handbook: A Guide for Book Publishing and Corporate Communications* (4th ed.).
 University of California Press.